-Formerly the wealthiest us an in Latin America, Venezuela has been rocked utilizing political, financial, and social crises in current years that show no signs and symptoms of the decision.
+Formerly the wealthiest in Latin America, Venezuela has been rocked utilizing political, financial, and social crises in recent years that show no signs or symptoms of improvement.

-But, as their country disintegrates around them and presidential elections loom, daily existence keeps for Venezuela’s 31.
+But, as their country disintegrates around them and presidential elections loom, daily existence becomes difficult for Venezuela’s 31 million.
 Five million human beings.

 Today, absolutely everyone within the running-elegance neighborhood of Jaguey de Luna went out to protest.